 Unpaid Employment

-Mandatory work registrants are considered employed if they receive room and board instead of wages.
+Mandatory work registrants and ABAWDs aged 60–64 are considered employed if they receive room and board instead of wages.
 HHSC considers SNAP recipients employed (that is, unsubsidized) even if the employment is unpaid.
 If the mandatory work registrant works in lieu of paying rent or utilities, Workforce Solutions Office staff determines the number of hours per week that the work registrant is employed.

-If the mandatory work registrant is an ABAWD who is employed at least 20 hours per week in exchange for room and board, Workforce Solutions Office staff refers them back to HHSC unless the ABAWD indicates that they wish to continue SNAP E&T services and funding is available.
+If an ABAWD is employed at least 20 hours per week in exchange for room and board, Workforce Solutions Office staff refers them back to HHSC unless the ABAWD indicates that they wish to continue SNAP E&T services and funding is available.

 Example: An ABAWD is employed by the River Valley Apartment Complex for 20 hours per week, but the ABAWD does not receive wages.
 Instead, the ABAWD receives free rent in exchange for her work.
 In this case, inform HHSC that the ABAWD has met the 20-hour work requirement.
 Because the ABAWD is meeting work requirements through 20 hours of employment, she is not required to continue participation in SNAP E&T but can choose to volunteer (by participating in an additional 10 hours of SNAP E&T activities) if funding is available.